NndMlc/Astronomical-watch-mobile/SPEC.md

 Status: FROZEN – textual specification may be copied but not altered when redistributed.
 Propose changes upstream.

 ## Purpose
-Define a reproducible astronomical time frame starting at the vernal equinox and expressing instants as (day_index, milli_day).
+Define a reproducible astronomical time frame starting at the vernal equinox and expressing instants as (dies, miliDies).

 ## Frame Definition
 1. Epoch: Vernal equinox (apparent geocentric solar ecliptic longitude = 0°) for the governing tropical year.
 2. Day 0 Start: First computed reference mean noon (λ_ref = -168.975°) that is >= equinox timestamp.
-3. Day Index: Integer number of full SI days (86400 s) since Day 0 Start.
+3. Dies: Integer number of full SI days (86400 s) since Day 0 Start.
-4. Sub-day Fraction: milli_day = floor(1000 * seconds_in_current_day / 86400), range 0..999.
+4. Sub-day Fraction: miliDies = floor(1000 * seconds_in_current_day / 86400), range 0..999.
-5. Rollover: When a new day boundary (multiple of 86400 s from Day 0 Start) is crossed, day_index increments and milli_day resets.
+5. Rollover: When a new day boundary (multiple of 86400 s from Day 0 Start) is crossed, dies increments and miliDies resets.

 ## Solar & Equinox Computation (Simplified)
 - Solar position: Simplified Meeus low-precision series (no full nutation / ΔT refinement yet).